sachefgh/HOMEANDA-24ChannelLightController/Mechanics/PCB/README.md

 ![image](review/burner.jpg)

 1. Connect Flash Pad to GND
-2. Connect serial wire to TxD and RxD Pads.(If your USB-to-Serial module don't have protective/impendance resistors, apply them onto connecting wire).
+2. Connect serial wire to TxD and RxD Pads.(If your USB-to-Serial module don't have protective/impendance resistors, apply them to serial wires).
 3. Add 3.3V power.
 4. The device will enter flash mode then.